markraley/versioned-polymorphic-buffers/README.md

 cards left 0
 ```

 Each implementation consists of the generated sources plus a persist source file that with user defined types and some other boiler plate code.
-Bringing up all three persist.<language extension> files and looking at them together may prove interesting.
+Bringing up all three persist files and reviewing them side by side si recommended.

 ## Version Interoperability - vpbuf/examples/poker/rel2

-Now let's advance the version number with a few simple changes.
+In poker release 2 the target version numbers are advanced to 2.

 ```
 target